JannieI/canvas-workstation-V3/src/app/roadmap.md

 - decide if check/tick is shown on related Sl when a W is clicked.
 - try to improve performance - trackedByFn ...

-Shapes:
-- have the following elements:
-    - headers, say 1-6
-    - text
-    - bullets
-    - numbered bullets
-    - links (to web and other D, T)
-    - images
-    - data field, maybe in brackets
-    - blocks / borders?
-    - formatting like background color?
-- use a simple MD language, parse to HTML and render
-- can have a View Window next to Design Window - can see how it looks
-- select data fields from existing DS and dSet
-- must be able to make a PowerPoint-light: front page(logo and title), agenda with bullets and optional links, pages with logo and title repeated at the top and bullets and W (graphs, etc) that are normal Canvas W => interactive and can add Sl, explore, expand, etc.

 **END 1 Feb 2018**

 **UI / ideas**
-1. See where and how to use tooltips on buttons (ie HTML title="" or via Clarity)
+1. See where and how to use tooltips on buttons (ie HTML title="" or via Clarity).
+Be consistent!!
 2. GO BACK TO SIMPLICITY !!!
 Review regular on how to make it easier and faster.
 4. Review whether as beautiful as Simplus
 5. Test on different configs: screen resolution, 2 screens